-We would love for you to join our Sunday Worship Gatherings!
+We would love for you to join our Community Worship Gatherings!

 Mid-week opportunities to grow in faith, community and mission.